freelawproject/pacer-issues/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Suggestion
-about: Suggest an idea that'd improve PACER
+about: Suggest an idea that'd improve PACER or CM/ECF
 title: ''
 labels: ''
 assignees: ''